 - the Environnement and Health Council;

-- the Climate and Energy dossier together with the directorate E3 and the directorate Sustainable development of the DG Multilateral Affairs and Globalization of the FPS Foreign Affairs;
+- the Climate dossier together with the directorate Sustainable development of the DG Multilateral Affairs and Globalization of the FPS Foreign Affairs;

 - the dossiers of the Special Committee for Agriculture and of the COREPER I (Permanent Representatives Committee of the Member State) submitted to concertation between the Federal state and the Regions within the permanent working group of the Interministerial Conference of Agricultural Policy.

 The directorate E5 is responsible for the follow-up and the coordination of the Belgian position for: